Jeff-Mott-OR/cpplox/README.md

 In this example, I mount `$(pwd)/test/lox` into the container as `/project/host`, and I run a Lox script from that mounted folder.

-    docker run -it --mount type=bind,source=$(pwd)/test/lox,target=/project/host,readonly cpplox ./cpploxbc /project/host/hello.lox
+    docker run -it -v $(pwd)/test/lox:/project/host:ro cpplox ./cpploxbc /project/host/hello.lox

 ## Development

-Docker will cache stages such as deps, build, and test, but a change to a single source file will re-run the entire build stage.
+Docker will cache stages such as the build stage, but a change to a single source file will re-run the entire build stage.
 To get incremental builds -- very handy during development -- we can mount our host files and run cmake from a container.

-    docker run -it --mount type=bind,source=$(pwd),target=/project/src,readonly cpplox bash
+    docker run -it -v $(pwd):/project/src:ro cpplox bash
     # cmake --build .
     # ctest